Pressio/pressio/docs/pages/adapter_apis/adapter_steady_lspg_api.md

   using scalar_type       = /* your native scalar type */
   using state_type        = /* your native state type */
   using residual_type     = /* your native residual type */
-  using dense_matrix_type = /* your native dense matrix type */

 public:
   // creates the residual object
   // This is only called once to create the operators, does not need to contain real data. residual_type createResidual() const;

-  // creates the result of applying the jacobian to the argument
+  // creates the result of applying the jacobian to the operand.
-  // This is only called once to create the operators, does not need to contain real data. dense_matrix_type createApplyJacobianResult(const dense_matrix_type &) const;
+  // This is only called once to create the operators, does not need to contain real data.
+  // operand_type should be the data (matrix) type you used to store the basis. operand_type createApplyJacobianResult(const operand_type &) const;

   void residual(state, r) const;